Defense contractor with billions in sales got millions in pandemic loans intended for small businesses

 ADS briefly lost its small business designation as a result of those allegations when a Defense Department contracting officer, concerned by ADS’s settlement, requested a formal SBA review of the company’s size status and its degree of affiliation with other companies named in the whistleblower lawsuit, according to documents obtained by The Washington Post.
 That SBA review determined that ADS was “other than small,” which temporarily blocked the company from bidding on set-aside contracts.
 But ADS successfully appealed that ruling, which was reversed because it relied on old financial records.

 Today the company continues to receive federal contracts designated for small firms.
-Because the settlements arrived at by ADS and Hillier did not include a determination of liability, the company has been allowed to keep benefiting from the SBA’s various small business programs.
-Its most recent size determination was finalized in November 2019.
+Its most recent size determination, which found it to be a small business, was finalized in November.